More security added in Bedford for hearing linked to 2020 Black Lives Matter shooting

-Bedford County will beef up security when a Schellsburg man appears in court accused of shooting a civil rights activist with a shotgun last summer during a Black Lives Matter march along Route 30.
+Bedford County will beef up security when a Schellsburg man accused of shooting a civil rights activist with a shotgun last summer during a Black Lives Matter march along U.S. Route 30 appears in court.

 Bedford County Sheriff Wayne Emerick said he is working with other law-enforcement agencies to provide security during Terry Meyers’ preliminary hearing Wednesday in Central Court in Bedford.